VR51/softman/README.md

-# Ubuntu Software Update Script
+# Ubuntu/Debian Linux Software Update Script
 Simple Bash script to sit on the desktop.
 When clicked, the softman script runs apt-get update, upgrade, dist-upgrade, full-upgrade and clean.

 * You only need to download the file 'softman'.